kdeldycke/awesome-iam/README.md

 - [Solo](https://github.com/solokeys/solo) - Open security key supporting FIDO2 & U2F over USB + NFC.
 - [OpenSK](https://github.com/google/OpenSK) - Open-source implementation for security keys written in Rust that supports both FIDO U2F and FIDO2 standards.
 - [YubiKey Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey as a SmartCard for storing GPG encryption, signing and authentication keys, which can also be used for SSH.
 Many of the principles in this document are applicable to other smart card devices.
-- [YubiKey at Datadog](https://github.com/DataDog/yubikey) - Suide to setup Yubikey, U2F, GPG, git, SSH, Keybase, VMware Fusion and Docker Content Trust.
+- [YubiKey at Datadog](https://github.com/DataDog/yubikey) - Guide to setup Yubikey, U2F, GPG, git, SSH, Keybase, VMware Fusion and Docker Content Trust.

 ### Multi-Factor